steve1066d/devore.tubs/wifi.md

 ### Technical details

-The adapter board is a small board PCB that plugs into J9, and has some screw terminals to connect to the wifi device.
+The adapter board is a small board PCB that plugs into J9, and has some screw terminals to connect to the Wi-Fi device.
 It also has a socket to connect the Shelly directly.

 The programming header has access to pins 1, 27, and 28.
 Since 28 is the same